 I’ve previously written on the topic of hair miniaturization, which I urge you to check out here.

-However, I’d like to discuss the role that the dermal papilla plays in the process, and what this information can tell us about combating hair loss.
+However, I’d like to discuss the role that the dermal papilla plays in the process, and what this information can tell us about combating pattern baldness.

 The exact reason for DHT sensitivity is unknown, and the ill effects it has on follicles that are sensitive is also not completely understood.
 It is known, however, that this sensitivity leads to a process known as hair miniaturization.